 Is it possible to catch a computer virus just by reading an email message?

 Generally speaking, you cannot catch a computer virus just by reading an email message.
 If the email contains a link or an attachment, when you click the link or open the attachment, you may visit a malicious website or unknowingly execute malware, which will likely infect your computer.
 Of course, click a link or downloading an attachment goes beyond simply reading an email message.
 In an effort to make email easier to use, some manufacturers have begun to execute attachments automatically, or to support software, like Java, embedded in email, in which case it may be able to infect your computer just by reading (opening) it.
 Therefore we strongly recommend (and require it of computers connecting to the UVA network) that you have active, up-to-date virus protection software.

 Why didn't the IT Abuse Team do something about the offensive email I reported?

 The IT Abuse Team intervenes when there has been a violation of University technology policies and/or statutes.
 One of the guiding principles of our community is that individuals are responsible for their actions, including their behavior in cyberspace.
 Unfortunately, it is not always easy to determine when a violation of University policies has occurred.
-Sending someone a rude or offensive message, for example, does not automatically constitute an abuse of University technology resources or statutes.
+Sending someone a rude or offensive message, for example, does not automatically constitute an abuse of University information technology resources or statutes.
 For example, if someone sent the same message in a typed letter, you might have little recourse.
-If an individual, however, forges this message to make it appear as though someone else wrote it, this action would be considered misuse of University resources, and the IT Abuse Team would intervene.
+If an individual, however, forges this message to make it appear that it is coming from someone other than the true sender, this action would be considered misuse of University resources, and the IT Abuse Team would intervene.
 It is sometimes a difficult distinction to make.
-Some communications, while obnoxious or hurtful, do not necessarily constitute an abuse situation.
+Some communications, while annoying or hurtful, do not necessarily constitute an abuse situation.
 In situations where the complaint is not a technology abuse issue, members of the IT Abuse Team advise affected individuals about other courses of action available to them.